jpaarhuis/scripts/Giant/README.md

-# MONKEY
+# GIANT
-Shell script to install a [MONKEY Masternode](https://www.monkey.vision/) on a Linux server running Ubuntu 16.04 **USE THIS AT YOUR OWN RISK**
+Shell script to install a Giant masternode on a Linux server running Ubuntu 16.04 **USE THIS AT YOUR OWN RISK**
 ***
 ## Installation:
-Script monk.sh contains some useful tools to install, analize and repair your masternode from a command line menu.
+Script giant.sh contains some useful tools to install, analize and repair your masternode from a command line menu.
 ```
-wget https://raw.githubusercontent.com/MONKEYPROJECT/Guides/master/monk.sh -O monk.sh && chmod 755 monk.sh && ./monk.sh
+wget https://raw.githubusercontent.com/jpaarhuis/scripts/master/giant/giant.sh -O giant.sh && chmod 755 giant.sh && ./giant.sh
 ```
 ***Steps:***
   1. Choose option 6.
 INSTALL NEW NODES (type 6, press ENTER).
   2. Do you want to install all needed dependencies (no if you did it before, yes if you are installing your first node)? [y/n]"
-     * If it's your first time you host a MONKEY masternode on this Ubuntu Server, please type **y**
+     * If it's your first time you host a GIANT masternode on this Ubuntu Server, please type **y**
-     * If you installed a MONKEY masternode before on this server and only want to add a new one you can choose **n**.
+     * If you installed a GIANT masternode before on this server and only want to add a new one you can choose **n**.
   3. "How many nodes do you want to create on this server?, followed by [ENTER]:"
      * In our Tutorial we will choose 1 but you can put up to 8 on a 5$ Server and up to 15 on a 10$ Server of VULTR.
   4. "Do you want wallets to restart on reboot? [y/n]"